 Andrew Gottlieb, Talari Networks Founder

-WAN virtualization, from companies like Talari and Ipanema, goes behind traditional WAN aggregation in that it not only allows the use of multiple dissimilar WAN connections, but delivers excellent application performance and performance predictability even in the face of meaningful loss/latency/jitter events on the WAN.
+WAN virtualization, from companies like Talari and Ipanema, goes beyond traditional WAN aggregation in that it not only allows the use of multiple dissimilar WAN connections, but delivers excellent application performance and performance predictability even in the face of meaningful loss/latency/jitter events on the WAN.
 And [WAN virtualization] determines where to put traffic based on the current, real-time conditions of each network connection.

 The best WAN virtualization implementations will allow you to use all available bandwidth even for just a single large flow -- like a file transfer or storage-backup application -- and can even move application traffic from one connection to another in real time in the face of network congestion, thus ensuring both maximum bandwidth utilization and predictable application performance.